 The latest documented annual gross employment costs used for the calculation must comply with the general provisions on eligibility requirements provided for staff costs determined on a real-cost basis.

-Accordingly to EC Regulation 1046/2018 art.
-272 (30), where annual gross employment costs are not available, they may be derived from the available documented gross employment costs or from the contract for employment, duly adjusted for a 12-month period.
+Where annual gross employment costs are not available, they may be derived from the available documented gross employment costs or from the contract for employment, duly adjusted for a 12-month period.